 All of JIBC’s programs meet the standards set by the Province of British Columbia’s Education Quality Assurance (EQA) standard that aims to ensure that students receive quality learning experiences and have certain rights and protections.
 Many JIBC programs and courses are also accredited by national and international accreditation bodies.
 For example, JIBC’s Primary Care Paramedic Certificate program is accredited by the Canadian Medical Association.
 JIBC’s firefighting courses in many Fire & Safety programs are accredited to National Fire Protection Association (NFPA) standards by the International Fire Service Accreditation Congress (IFSAC) and the National Board on Fire Service Professional Qualifications (ProBoard).

-5. Obtain leading-edge academic credentials in public and community safety
+5. Obtain leading-edge academic credentials in public and

 At JIBC, students have the opportunity to gain the knowledge, skills and competencies they need to be effective public and community safety professionals.
 As public and community safety needs evolve, JIBC has continued to work with its stakeholders and partners to update its offerings and provide the education and training that contributes to the life-long learning and long-term success of its students and clients.